ngo275/swiftui-firebase-template/README.md

 ## How to use

-Just fork the repository on GitHub and go "Create a new repository" page.
+Just fork the repository on GitHub and go to "Create a new repository" page.
 You will find `swiftui-firebase-template` in the `Repository template` section! :smile:

 Then you have to set up a Firebase project.

 1. Create a new Firebase project
-2. Add `GoogleService-Info.plist` in the cloned project
+2. Add `GoogleService-Info.plist` in the new repository
 3. Start adding your own implementation

 ## License